icolwell-as/Wireshark-DSRC/README.md

 For DIY folks, the gory details for building Wireshark on Linux is here: https://www.wireshark.org/docs/wsdg_html_chunked/ChSrcBuildFirstTime.html#_building_on_unix

-I had to build this on Ubuntu: https://github.com/BelledonneCommunications/bcg729
+I had to build this on Ubuntu: https://github.com/BelledonneCommunications/bcg729, but I included the Debian packages in the Linux area.

 **Windows Installer** (don't install over existing production release)
 1. Run install.bat to combine split files and run installer